 - A 600GB write buffer partition was discussed as a bottleneck in sizing cache and that a drive couldn’t use more than this for endurance/performance.

-- It assumes that the capacity tier will scale cache overwrites and endurance usage with it’s capacity growth
+- It assumes that the capacity tier will scale cache overwrites and endurance usage with its capacity growth

 The reality is that:

-Workload read write ratio and randomness 70% or higher random read workloads can make due with much less cache (800GB for larger hosts, 200GB for small ones).
+Workload read write ratio and randomness 70% or higher random read workloads can make do with much less cache (800GB for larger hosts, 200GB for small ones).
 They provide more time for de-stage to catch up.
 Higher ratio’s of writes can do with slightly less cache but putting 5TB of Cache in a host is unnecessary for performance or endurance reasons.
 The size of the drive does contribute to performance results.

 Drives above 600GB are supported and work just fine.
 The write buffer partition size only matters in the context of burst non-restaged writes.
 Outside of niche streaming write workloads, and deploying several TB’s for use cases outside of these workloads is “excessive”.
 The higher endurance drives still have a lot of value in reducing write latency, but there are other limits that come into play.
 Drives are virtualized internally and Duncan explains this well here.

 Capacity Tier size does not matter for sizing the write cache.
 Capacity tier devices are becoming more resilient.
-With existing endurance optimizations, customer sampling, and testing it has been identified that capacity of these devices is not relevant in sizing going forward.
+With existing endurance optimizations, customer sampling, and testing it has been identified that the capacity of these devices is not relevant in sizing going forward.

 New Cache guidance will factor in target performance, and workload IO mix.
 The following chart will explain this.
 Note that this chart assumes 2 disk groups and TOTAL cache for both devices combined.
 More Disk groups can add more performance.

 Mid-range workloads (Greater than 30% write but still random) – Can make do with less cache.
 1.2TB for the most performance, and 400GB for lower demands.
 A slightly larger write buffer helps the SSD keep up with sustained de-stage speeds.
 An AF-8 would use a 2 x 600GB Write buffer drives, and a smaller single disk AF-6 would need 2 x 400GB Write buffer devices.